-In June 2018, our board of directors approved a share repurchase program, whereby we are authorized to repurchase up to US\$20.0 million of our ordinary shares in the form of ADSs.
-The share repurchase program was publicly announced on June 11, 2018.
-The table below sets forth a summary of the ADSs repurchased by us in 2021.
-In addition, we did not repurchase any ADSs in the open market pursuant to the share repurchase programs between January 1, 2022 and the date of this annual report.
-In September 2022, our board of directors adopted a share repurchase program, which approves and authorizes us to repurchase through one or more transactions up to US\$20 million worth of our ADSs representing our ordinary shares.
-The share repurchase program previously adopted in 2018 has been simultaneously terminated.
+In June 2018, our board of directors approved a share repurchase program (the "2018 Share Repurchase Program"), whereby we were authorized to repurchase up to US\$20 million of our ordinary shares in the form of ADSs.
+The 2018 Share Repurchase Program was publicly announced on June 11, 2018.
+In September 2022, our board of directors adopted another share repurchase program (the "2022 Share Repurchase Program"), under which we are authorized to repurchase through one or more transactions up to US\$20 million worth of our ADSs representing our ordinary shares, and the 2018 Share Repurchase Program was simultaneously terminated.
+The 2022 Share Repurchase Program was publicly announced on September 6, 2022.